top of page

 2024 Open Poetry Contest Winners

-Thank you to everyone who entered our second-annual poetry contest!
+Thank you to everyone who entered our fourth-annual poetry contest!
 And special thanks to our guest judge, Leah Naomi Green!

 Congratulations to all the winners and honorable mentions!